Important Updates to Cybersecurity Software

 The installation program installs Exit Point Manager, the PTNSLIB07 library (as needed), and three user profiles (PTUSER, PTADMIN, and PTWRKMGTOW).
 It adds PTNSLIB07 to the system portion of your library list, if required.

-Review the information on the Install Exit Point Manager Host panel and make any necessary changes and additions.
+Review the information on the Install Exit Point Manager Host screen and make any necessary changes and additions.
 Select *NEW for the installation, then press Enter.

 The Exit Point Manager 7 web server has been discontinued in favor of the HelpSystems Insite web server and browser interface, which offers simultaneous viewing of rules across all systems on your network and support for other HelpSystems products including Robot Schedule and Robot Network.
 Insite is not installed during Exit Point Manager's installation procedure.
 To download HelpSystem's Insite, visit the HelpSystems Insite download page.